 - Some people use double layers of clothing (such as two pairs of shorts) or they add a folded towel to the seat pad to help add some cushioning.

 - You can buy a rowing machine seat pad to help make rowing more comfortable.
-Seat pads, such as this one, or this one, use elastic straps to hold the cushion onto the original seat.
+Seat pads, use elastic straps to hold the cushion onto the original seat.

 - You can also see if your rowing machine manufacturer has a more padded or upgraded seat cushion.
 Some do and some don’t, but if they don’t, you can always buy one of the products listed above.

 - Try turning around the rowing machine seat.
 While most rowing machine manufacturers try to make ergonomically designed seats, some people find that simply turning the seat around the opposite way helps them avoid rowing machine butt pain.
 If the cut-out on the seat is in front, place it in the back.

 - Blisters on your butt mean that you are sliding on the seat.
 Try wearing some clothing that doesn’t slide as easily or try some bike or rowing shorts.